admahood/church_park/README.md

-# church_park

-spp composition ~ trt
-JSDM NMDS
-functional traits

-topo - indexes: heat load, TWI soil stuff: N, C etc from chuck microbial community stuff from mike wilkins
+# Data and Code for "Post-fire soil amendments affect plant functional traits indirectly via changes to soil chemistry and microbes"